 Serving San Diego and the U.S. Border since 1961

 PCI has strong roots in San Diego.
-Our organization was founded here in 1961 by a young local doctor after he saved the lives of two children that were dying of pneumonia in Tijuana.
-This experience inspired Dr. James Turpin to start PCI, and it set us on the course to empower millions of people worldwide with health, food, and opportunity.
+Our organization was founded in 1961 along the San Diego/Tijuana border, and it set us on the course to empower millions of people worldwide with health, food, and opportunity.
 We’ve taken our work across the globe, but we’re still committed to serving the U.S./Border region with programs and ways to get involved with PCI.

 U.S. Border Programs

 Pregnancy and early childhood support with California Border Healthy Start (CBHS+)

 Healthy Start offers free and confidential parenting education and support for families in Central and East San Diego.
 Health educators (“patient navigators”) who are highly trained in perinatal support and case management provide home-based visits for families from the time they are pregnant until their child is 2 years old.